Saint-Nneka/ChromeForMobileDraft/ChromeForMobile.md

 Click on settings, and select `Help & feedback` at the bottom of the dropdown menu.
 Or, visit the [Google Chrome Help Center/Google support](https://support.google.com/chrome/?visit_id=638144873462949231-2028164608&hl=en&rd=2#topic=7439538) if you require extra assistance.

 ##  7. <a name='x:UninstallGoogleChromefromYourMobileDevice'></a>:x:Uninstall Google Chrome from Your Mobile Device
-You can [disable](https://support.google.com/chrome/answer/95319?co=GENIE.Platform%3DAndroid&oco=1) (for android) or [remove](https://support.google.com/chrome/answer/95319?co=GENIE.Platform%3DiOS&oco=1) (for iOS) Google Chrome from your devic.
-You can also delete your profile information like bookmarks and history.
-The data of any removed information would not be on your mibile device anymore.
-If you have previously signed in and synched your data, you should [clear your browsing data](https://support.google.com/chrome/answer/2392709) to remeve some information that might still be on Google's server
+You can [disable](https://support.google.com/chrome/answer/95319?co=GENIE.Platform%3DAndroid&oco=1) (for Android) or [remove](https://support.google.com/chrome/answer/95319?co=GENIE.Platform%3DiOS&oco=1) (for iOS) Google Chrome from your device.
+You can also delete your profile information, like bookmarks and history.
+The data from any removed information would not be on your mobile device anymore.
+If you have previously signed in and synced your data, you should [clear your browsing data](https://support.google.com/chrome/answer/2392709) to remove some information that might still be on Google's server.

 ##  8. <a name='Conclusion'></a>Conclusion
-Hopefully, you now understand why, and how you can get started with Google Chrome on your mobile device.
+By reading this piece, you now understand why, and how you can get started with Google Chrome on your mobile device.
 This manual has also provided a detailed explanation of the key features of Google chrome that you can enjoy on your mobile device, and how these features are accessed and used.
 You can also check out the links provided in case you need extra clarification.

 ##  9. <a name='FuturedevelopmentsandupdatesforGoogleChromeforMobile'></a>Future developments and updates for Google Chrome for Mobile
 Google Chrome continually improves and adds features to its mobile app.
-So, ensure that your app is always up to date so that you can enjoy the benefits of any latest developments and [updates](https://support.google.com/chrome/answer/95414).
+So, ensure that your app is always up-to-date so that you can enjoy the benefits of any latest developments and [updates](https://support.google.com/chrome/answer/95414).